surbhi276/driver-management/Steps-to-get-started.md

 ## How to get started:

+## Task Description:

+The driver service has been extended to keep tracks of the tips received by each driver and provide an API to access this data which will help the drivers get a better idea of their earnings and enable us to track the tips given by our customers effectively.

 ## Pre-Requisites:

 - AWS Account and aws-cli configured with access key and secret access key